Severson-Group/eMach/docs/source/EM_analyzers/flux_linkage_analyzer.rst

 Flux Linkage Analyzer
 ########################################################################

-This analyzer enables the flux linkage evaluation of an electric machine after running 2D FEA simulations using JMAG.
+This analyzer enables the flux linkage evaluation of a **3-phase** electric machine after running 2D FEA simulations using JMAG.

 Model Background
 ****************